 Beetroot juice is well-suited for continuous high-intensity training, since it boosts your ability to utilize oxygen in your muscles, according to a 2012 scientific article (6).

+Amino acids are crucial for strength gains.
 For strength gains, you’ll want to seek out a pre-workout supplement that includes amino acids (particularly branched-chain amino acids) and creatine, especially if you are looking for absolute gains in strength.

 Amino acids, and BCAAs in particular, help with muscle recovery after intense strength training bouts.
 A research paper published in the Journal of Strength and Conditioning Research suggests that a BCAA supplement could help athletes who are pushing themselves right to the limits of recovery, preventing overtraining and improving recovery during training (7).

 Creatine is one of the most-proven supplements for increasing muscular strength.
 For women looking to boost their muscular strength, creatine is one of the safest and most effective supplements you can take.

 While creatine is most commonly associated with male athletes, there’s a substantial body of evidence suggesting it can increase muscular strength and even decrease body fat in women specifically.
 An experiment published in 2000 in the Journal of Strength and Conditioning Research split sixteen college female lacrosse players into either a placebo group or a creatine supplement group for a five week portion of training (8).

 The researchers tracked upper body strength and body fat in both groups throughout the study.
 At the study’s conclusion, the researchers found that the creatine supplement resulted in increased upper body strength and decreases in body fat—both of which are great outcomes for athletes.